ckeditor/ckeditor5/docs/installation/integrations/next-js.md

 ---
 menu-title: Next.js
 meta-title: Compatibility with Next.js | CKEditor 5 documentation
-meta-description: "Learn how to integrate the Next.js framework with the rich text editor - CKEditor 5 - using both routing strategies: App Router and Pages Router."
+meta-description: Learn how to integrate the Next.js framework with the rich text editor - CKEditor 5 - using both the App Router and Pages Router routing strategies.
 category: integrations
 order: 100
 modified_at: 2023-11-14